AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/prerequisites.md

 1. Run `npm install -g @adobe/aio-cli` to install Adobe I/O Extensible CLI.

-1. Run `aio login` to authenticate to console.
+1. Run `aio login` to authenticate to the developer console.

-1. Run `aio console org select`to select your organization.
+1. Run `aio console org select` to select your organization.

 1. Run `aio console project select` to select your project.

-1. Run `aio console workspace select` and select "Stage" as your workspace .
+1. Run `aio console workspace select` and select "Stage" as your workspace.

 For more information, refer to [Adobe I/O CLI documentation](https://github.com/adobe/aio-cli/blob/master/README.md).